-This little child pulled the fingers of the man, (not the woman) until he awoke.
+This little child pulled the fingers of the man until he awoke.

 Most probably so!

-The spirit of Judge John Gresham is still protecting guests in his forever home, a spirit of a wee child is still looking for her Daddy, and a tall, thin blonde woman is still going about her past life, doing things she has done while alive.
+The spirit of Judge John Gresham is still protecting guests in his forever home, the spirit of a wee child is still looking for her Daddy, and the spirit of a tall, thin blonde woman is still going about her past life, doing things she has done while alive.

-No one knows who this female spirit for certain.
-She may be Elizabeth Adams trying to find peace in remembering the years here before she had mental issues.
+No one knows who this female spirit is for certain.
+She may be Elizabeth Adams, trying to find peace in remembering the years here before she had mental issues.

-She may be the wee spirit girl’s mother who lived with the child when apartments were here in this structure.
+She may be the wee spirit girl’s mother, who lived with the child when apartments were here.

-She may be the former maid/housekeeper of one of the families who lived here; who really enjoyed her work experience here.
+She may be the former maid/housekeeper of one of the families who lived here, who really enjoyed her working experience.

-She could be the landlady of the apartments that existed here: 1930 -1983.
+She could be the landlady of the apartments that existed here from 1930 to 1983.

-The 1842 Inn is plainly seen in Macon because it sits on top of a hill on College Street.
+The 1842 Inn is prominent in Macon because it sits on top of a hill on College Street.

 - The crier.net website: 1842 Inn glorifies Southern Hospitality, By Victoria Forrest, October 26th, 2000